ConvergenceSoftware/ExCamera/README.md

 4. Sometimes, we may lost the wireless connection or meet other troubles, so it is necessary to have a retry mechanism.
 Well, we already provided the retry mechanism for you don't have to consider about it.

-5. Similarly, please release on `onDestory` in the activity lifecycle.
+5. Similarly, please release on `onDestroy` in the activity lifecycle.

 6. For more details, you can have a look at [WifiCameraCommand][WifiCameraCommand.java].